Julie Bowen biography

 Things for Bowen started looking up at the start of this millennium with a lead role in the hit series Ed, and starring roles in the feature films, Venus and Mars and Joe Somebody.

-Since Ed ended in 2004, she's starred on several hit television series such as Lost (2005 to 2007), Weeds (2008), Boston Legal (2005 to 2008) and most recently, Modern Family since 2009.
-She also continues to appear in indie film productions such as Knife Fight, alongside Rob Lowe.
+Since Ed ended in 2004, she's starred on several hit television series such as Lost (2005 to 2007), Weeds (2008), Boston Legal (2005 to 2008) and Modern Family.
+She also continues to appear on the big screen in productions such as the indie film Knife Fight (2013), alongside Rob Lowe and the Warner Bros. comedy Life of the Party (2018), starring Melissa McCarthy.

 Living between Los Angeles and New York, Bowen enjoys hiking, reading and tutoring high school students while not on the set.